Caine 1: Legacy

 Following Glowaski’s death various memorials were created in honour of Caine 1 such as the Welcome to Hell Memorial Car by the artist Joey.
 In 1982 the New York graffiti writer Midg produced the Caine 1 Free for Eternity top-to-bottom whole car, an image of which was later used as an epitaph in the book Subway Art.
 In 2010 the memorial was reimagined using a Shakespearean quote and painted as a mural as part of the Subway Art History Project.

 An essay written by Caine 1 was used as the preface to Jack Stewart's original study titled Mass Transit Art Subway Graffiti.
 In it, Glowaski outlined a history of New York graffiti beginning with Kilroy Was Here and Taki 183, ending with graffiti's apparent death in 1974.
-He argued that the crack-down on graffiti adversely effected the aspirations of the working-class graffiti artists.
+He argued that the crack-down on graffiti adversely affected the aspirations of the working-class graffiti artists.

 Various graffiti artists have noted Caine 1 as an influence on their work, including LEE, PC Kid and Gear 1.
 In 1981 Caine 1 painted a jacket for the photojournalist Martha Cooper which she has since displayed at numerous events.
 Another jacket that he painted for Lady Pink has been exhibited at various museums including the Phoenix Art Museum.

 In 2013 Complex magazine named Caine 1 as number 13 in a list of the 50 greatest New York City graffiti artists.
 Glowaski’s work was included in the City as Canvas exhibition at the Museum of the City of New York in 2014.

 Caine 1 appears as a fictional character inhabiting the land of the dead in the monograph What Do One Million Ja Tags Signify?